Contact Claire: firstname.lastname@example.org

 Rev Neil Gardner MA BD was born and brought up in East Lothian and is a graduate of the Universities of St Andrews and Edinburgh.
 He served in the Royal Army Chaplains’ Department from 1991-1998 then became minister of Alyth in Perthshire before being inducted to Canongate Kirk, the Kirk of Holyroodhouse and Edinburgh Castle, in 2006.
 St John’s House is also in his parish and he has been associated with the Order of St John for a number of years before being appointed Dean, and joining the Board of St John Scotland, in 2021.

 Ian is a Fellow of the Chartered Institute of Personnel and Development with a passion for positively helping people.
 This background and his interest in history is what drew Ian to St John Scotland over 20 years ago.
 Over his time as a volunteer in many roles, including area secretary, fundraising chair and area chair, he now serves at a national level as a Board member of St John Scotland supporting the life saving work of the charity.
-He has recently been appointed to become the Director of Ceremonies for the Order in 2022.
+He was appointed Director of Ceremonies for the Order in 2022.

 Jim worked in industry as a mechanical engineer before becoming a civil servant with HMRC.
 Now retired, he has been involved with several other charitable organisations over the years.
 He began volunteering with St John Scotland in 1989 and for a time served as Vice-Chairman and as Secretary of St John Scotland's Glasgow Committee.
-Jim was assistant Director of Ceremonies of the Priory from 2005-2015, and was appointed Director of Ceremonies in 2016.
+Jim was assistant Director of Ceremonies of the Priory from 2005-2015, and was appointed Director of Ceremonies in 2016, a post he fulfilled until the end of 2021.
 He became a director and Board member of St John Scotland in 2018.

 Jess has over 30 years experience in education, at both secondary and tertiary level.
 A graduate of the University of Glasgow, she completed her postgraduate teaching qualification in Edinburgh.
 She taught Modern Languages in Ayrshire and was then Principal Teacher of Guidance.
 Jess later moved to the University of Strathclyde as Development Manager where she was involved in research, policy development and postgraduate teacher training.